Xlesky/Ordium/README.md

 # Ordium | #1 Closet Cheat

-1. Improved the Wall Check, Knocked Check and Grabbed Check.
+・Improved the Wall Check, Knocked Check and Grabbed Check.
-2. Changed a few things about the Silent and Aim Assist.
+・Changed a few things about the Silent and Aim Assist.

+# Recent Updates

+・No updates were released yet. 🤣

 # Upcoming

-1. Adding Anti-Moderation option soon, (e.g Rejoin-Key, Kick_If_Mod_Joins etc)
-2. **Thinking about adding GunFOV, we don't know if it'll be useful.**
+・Adding Anti-Moderation option soon, (e.g Rejoin-Key, Kick_If_Mod_Joins etc) ・**Thinking about adding GunFOV, we don't know if it'll be useful.**
-3. More features come to Ordium every week, $10 USD | 1,000 R$
+・More features come to Ordium every week, $10 USD | 1,000 R$

 # Script
 ```